-A couple of weeks ago we visited Treetop Adventure Golf in Manchester for the first time and here is our review along with a couple of top tips to help you get the most out of your visit.
+A couple of weeks ago we visited Treetop Adventure Golf Manchester for the first time and here is our review, along with a couple of top tips to help you get the most out of your visit.

 There are two courses, The Tropical Trial and The Ancient explorer, and as there was an offer on we were able to do both courses if we wished.
 We started with The Tropical Trial and found that there was a great deal of thought and effort that had gone into the planning of the course.
 From talking trees, to over sized bugs and even water features, there was something new to explore around each corner which was great for keeping the kids engaged, as 18 holes can take a while to complete.

 We also found that there was a good variety of holes, some that required more skill than others and some that were a little more straight forward.
 This was great for the confidence of the children as it meant they did really good on some holes even if they struggled with others.

 After we completed the Tropical Trial we stopped and enjoyed a drink at the bar before heading back over to complete the Ancient Explorer.

 The Ancient explorer has been created with just as much thought as the Tropical Trial and once again has a good range of holes.
 I can’t say exactly why but we all preferred the Tropical Trial course, although this may just be because the kids were getting a bit tired and frustrated the closer we got to to 36 holes.

 Overall we had a wonderful couple of hours at the Treetop Adventure Golf Manchester and think that it is good value for money, especially if you get a two for one on the courses.

 Treetop adventure Golf in Manchester is situated at the print works.
 It is handy to know that you gain access to it from outside the print works on the main road and not from inside as you may expect.
 It is also upstairs but there is lift access so prams and wheel chairs are not an issue.

 18 holes (1 course)/36 holes (2 courses

 - Senior masters (60+) £8 £12